Kidev/Kidev/README.md

 <details>
   <summary>Free or paid freelance consulting at times</summary>
-- General help/debug/otpimizations of C#/Unity code to help friends that develop <a href="https://beta.legiontd2.com/">game I like</a></br>
+- General help/debug/otpimizations/netcode improvment of C# Unity code using MS Azure Functions: I wanted to help friends that develop <a href="https://beta.legiontd2.com/">a game I like</a></br>
-- Cloud engineering on <a href="https://aws.amazon.com/">AWS</a> and web development (Django) to help a friend getting started in her tatoo salon business</br>
+- Cloud engineering on <a href="https://aws.amazon.com/">AWS</a>, VPS sysadmin on <a href="https://www.ovhcloud.com/">OVH</a>, and web development (Django) to help a friend getting started in her tatoo salon business</br>
 - OSS advocate and contributor to the ecosystem as much as I'm able to</br>
 </details>